pppest/devault-tx-tests/README.md

  DeVault wallet tx tests script by pest

  the script requires a address with lots of devault to start with.
+ for testnet2 you can start with this:
+ "peace loyal duck burden climb bright hint little ribbon near depth stick"
  it then uses this address to
  sends num_inputs to a new address in a new wallet and then
  send amount*num_inputs/num_outputs to num_outputs addresses.